Persian clothing: Radā

-Abā is a long and loose radā woven of pre-fluffed wool with an open, unbuttoned front, draped over the shoulders, either sleeveless or with wide, false sleeves that do not cover the arms.
+Abā (Persian: عبا) is a long and loose radā woven of pre-fluffed wool with an open, unbuttoned front, draped over the shoulders, either sleeveless or with wide, false sleeves that do not cover the arms.
 In the Safavid period, it was worn in the form of a short-sleeved cloak by the Sufis and ascetics.
 Its material varied depending on the season and the wearer’s status; it could be made of fine, lightweight fabrics or of coarse wool and hair.
 Historically it was a common attire in Iranian society but today the Abā is a symbol of the Shia clergy.

-Shah Ismail I, depicted wearing a kaftan draped halfway over a qabā, with one arm out of the sleeve in the relaxed courtly fashion.